OhGreat/evolutionary_algorithms/README.md

 # Evolutionary Strategies Framework

-This repository contains a framework for applying evolutionary strategies (ES) on arbitrary optimization problems.
+This repository contains a framework for applying evolutionary strategies (ES) on arbitrary black box optimization problems.

 ## Implementation